2020MEAI/DrugRepSS/readme.md

 ### 4.1.1 Dataset

-- semantic_feature/dataset/disease_id.xlsx: The names and ids of the disease
+- semantic_feature/dataset/disease_id.xlsx: The names and IDs of the diseases
-- semantic_feature/dataset/drug_id.xlsx: The names and ids of the drug
+- semantic_feature/dataset/drug_id.xlsx: The names and IDs of the drugs

 ### 4.1.2 Running